michaelchu/optopsy/README.md

     # define the entry and exit filters to use for this strategy, full list of
     # filters will be listed in the documentation (WIP).
     filters = {
-        "start_date": datetime(2016, 1, 1), # dates are inclusive and are datetime objects
+         # dates are inclusive and are datetime objects
-        "end_date": datetime(2016, 12, 31),
+        "start_date": datetime(2016, 1, 1),
+        "end_date": datetime(2018, 2, 28),
-        # values can be tupples where first element: min value,
+        # values can be a tuple where first element: min value,
         # second element: ideal (nearest) to this value, third element: max value
-        "entry_dte": (27, 30, 31),
+        "entry_dte": (6, 7, 8),
         "leg1_delta": 0.50,
         "leg2_delta": 0.30,
-        "contract_size": 10,
+        "contract_size": 1,
-        "expr_type": ["SPX"], # select only weekly options }
+        # Select only standard options
+        "expr_type": ["SPX"],
+    }

+    # set the start and end dates for the backtest, the dates are inclusive,
+    # start and end dates are python datetime objects.
     # strategy functions will return a dataframe containing all the simulated trades
     return op.long_call_spread(data, filters)